minus1over12/CTFBuddy/README.md

 ### Logging

 Need to figure out what happened to a flag?
-CTF Buddy logs flag events to the server console.
+CTF Buddy logs to the server console whenever a player picks up or drops a flag item.
 You can use this to track down who won at the end of an event, or use to give players hints if needed.

 ## Usage